mladenjovanovic/shorts/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is new version of the package.
+Please see NEWS.md for changes
-* Re-submitting after adding CRAN version of the MIT LICENSE file and adding method references in the Description field
-* Re-submitted after fixing MIT LICENSE file and reference material doi's in the description fields